kitty-tin/arithfi.github.io/docs/whitepaper/Trading/2024-03-01-pnl-and-liquidation.md

 Where:
 - a is the minimum residual balance parameter in the system, currently set to 15.
-- m is the maintenance margin ratio, currently set at 0.5%.
+- m is the maintenance margin ratio, currently set at 0.5% for crypto, 0.05% for forex.

 Therefore, the liquidation price formula at time t is as follows: